 Strategic Roadmap Views

-You can organize your roadmap via three different views, each allowing you to view your data through a different lens: the Summary View, the Epics/Features view and the OKRs view.
-Switch between these three views simply by toggling the options in the top toolbar.
+You can organize your roadmap via four different views, each allowing you to view your data through a different lens: Summary View, Epics/Features view and OKRs view.
+Switch between these views simply by toggling the options in the top toolbar.

 Let’s take a look at each of these in more detail: